drewhamilton/SkylightAndroidBrand/RELEASING.md

  8. Commit the snapshot change.
  9. Push the 2 commits + 1 tag to origin/main.
 10. Wait for the "Release" Action to complete.
-11. `startship release -c dev.drewhamilton.skylight.android.brand:skylight-brand-xml-theme:x.y.z`
-12. Create the release on GitHub with release notes copied from the changelog.
+11. Create the release on GitHub with release notes copied from the changelog.

-If steps 9, 10, or 11 fail: drop the Sonatype repo, fix the problem, commit, and start again at step 6.
+If steps 9 or 10 fail: drop the Sonatype repo, fix the problem, commit, and start again at step 6.